 One last chance for Gerhard Schroeder?

-Despite coming second in German elections, Chancellor Gerhard Schroeder remains defiant that he will lead the country for another four years.
-Leon Mangasarian looks back at the career of the wily 'Comeback Kid'.
+Despite failing to keep his majority in Sunday's German elections, Chancellor Gerhard Schroeder remains defiant he will lead the country for another four years.

 “I regard myself as confirmed in office by our country and intend that there will be a stable government under my leadership,” Schroeder told supporters of his SPD on Sunday evening.